wishinghand/How-To-Get-Hired/slides.md

 - See your friends/family

 ---
-## What Do You Want?
+## 2. What Do You Want?
 - Front/back end or full stack?
+Mobile?
+DevOps?
 - Startup, enterprise, contract, non-profit?
 - SaaS, B2B, B2C, E-commerce?
 - Find what satisfies you